web-illinois/toolkit-management/documentation/INTEGRATION.md

   5. Make sure the package.json has a proper exports command.
   6. Make sure the package.json is referencing ``"lit": "3.1.3"``
   7. Make sure the /builder folder has both a component json (ilw-xxxxxx.json) and a component version json (ilw-xxxxxx.1.0.0)
+  8. Make sure the project has a license associated with it (as of this writing, we recommend using the [MIT license](https://choosealicense.com/licenses/mit/))

 ### Example package.json file